Star Trek to Star Wars

 You would need at minimum a bulk freighter just for the space needed for the main warp core.

-A smaller vessel would essentially be cut into scrap by the time you had it installed, and it would not be as stable as a custom built vessel with a true Drive Switch System.
+A smaller vessel would essentially be cut into scrap by the time you had it installed, and it would not be as stable as the custom built vessels with a true Drive Switch System.

 Even the Bulk Freighter would be pretty darn swiss cheesed.